amooose/SharpPC-Transfer/README.md

 # SharpPC-Transfer
-A simple program that transfers programs over to the Sharp Pocket PC series over serial.
+A simple program that transfers text file programs over to the Sharp Pocket PC series over serial.

 Devices supported such as:
 PC-1600